chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 ~~~
 {: .language-matlab}

 Unlike C, MATLAB and Fortran are array languages; they support some
 basic operations such as addition, subtraction, multiplication and
 division by a scalar to variables of type scalars and arrays.
-In short, `vectorization generalises some operations to scalas and arrays`.
+In short, `vectorization generalises some operations to scalars and arrays`.

-The vectorized code for the addition of two variables in MATLAB is
+The vectorized code for the addition of two variables in MATLAB is:
 ~~~
 C = A + B;
 ~~~
 {: .language-matlab}

 The above code is valid irrespective of whether the variables `A`, `B`
 and `C` are scalars or arrays.
 The only requirement for array type
 variables is that all the arrays are of the same size and shape,
-and compatible data type.
+and contain compatible data types.

 ## Reasons for using Vectorization
 * Vectorized code is often faster than the code with loops.
   MATLAB optimises the vectorized code using optimised libraries
-  and multithreading.
+  and multi-threading.
 * Vectorized code is concise.
 Therefore, it is easier to understand and debug.

 > ## An exercise on vectorization
-> The following MATLAB code adds two square matrices of size n.
+> The following MATLAB code adds two square matrices of size n:
 > ~~~
 > N = 100;
 > A = rand(n,n);